Lidpvs/intensive_station_calculator/README.md

 The formulas and logic implemented here represent a simplified prototype and do not replace clinical judgment, institutional protocols, or validated medical software.

----

-Future improvements
+# Future improvements

--stronger field validation
+stronger field validation

--dropdowns instead of free-text entries for some inputs
+dropdowns instead of free-text entries for some inputs

--better error feedback inside the GUI
+better error feedback inside the GUI

--trends and charts for repeated measurements
+trends and charts for repeated measurements

--search and filtering by diagnosis or date
+search and filtering by diagnosis or date

--export to CSV or PDF
+export to CSV or PDF

--packaging as a standalone desktop app
+packaging as a standalone desktop app

--improved layout and UI styling
+improved layout and UI styling

----

-Screenshots
+# Screenshots

 You can add screenshots here after uploading them to the repository, for example:
 ![Main Menu](screenshots/menu.png)
 ![New Admission](screenshots/registration.png)
 ![Patient Update](screenshots/update.png)